Yandex Cloud

 Note

-Not available for clusters with hosts residing in the ru-central1-d availability zone:
+Clusters with hosts residing in the ru-central1-d availability zone do not support:

 • Local SSD storage if using Intel Cascade Lake

 If a Managed Service for Apache Kafka® cluster is an endpoint in Yandex Data Transfer, restart the transfer to make it work correctly.
-For more information on which transfers to restart and how to do it, see Specifics of migration in Yandex Data Transfer.
+To find out which transfers to restart and how to do it, see Specifics of migration in Yandex Data Transfer.

 Migrating a single-host clusterMigrating a single-host cluster

 • Use the Yandex Cloud interfaces.
-In this case, the availability zone in the cluster's configuration will be updated.
+In this case, the availability zone in the cluster configuration will change.
 You do not need to create an additional cluster.

-This option is easier to implement; however, the cluster will remain idle during migration while its availability zone is updating.
-This may take several minutes.
+This option is easier to implement; however, the cluster will remain idle during migration while changing its availability zone.
+This may take a few minutes.

 • Use auxiliary tools offered by MirrorMaker or Yandex Data Transfer.
-In this case, a new cluster will be created, and the data from the initial cluster will be transferred into it.
+In this case, you need to create a new cluster and transfer data from the source cluster into it.

-This is a more difficult option, as you will need to create and configure the infrastructure.
-However, it allows you to avoid idle time.
-You can maintain two clusters with up-to-date data until you delete the original one.
+This option is more challenging to implement since it requires building and configuring the infrastructure.
+However, it allows you to avoid downtime: you can maintain two clusters with up-to-date data until you delete the source one.

 Migrating a single-host cluster using Yandex Cloud interfacesMigrating a single-host cluster using Yandex Cloud interfaces

-To move a Managed Service for Apache Kafka® host to a different availability zone in an Apache Kafka® cluster:
+To move an Apache Kafka® host to a different availability zone in a Managed Service for Apache Kafka® cluster:

-1. Create a subnet in the availability zone to which you are migrating the cluster.
+1. Create a subnet in the target availability zone.

-2. If the cluster security group is set up for a subnet in the availability zone from which you are migrating the cluster, reconfigure the group for the new subnet.
+2. If the cluster security group is set up for a subnet in the availability zone you are moving your cluster from, reconfigure the group for the new subnet.
 To do so, replace the source subnet CIDR with the new subnet CIDR in the security group rules.

-3. Change the availability zone of the cluster and its Apache Kafka® host:
+3. Change the availability zone of your cluster and its Apache Kafka® host:

 Management console